awslabs/aws-crt-kotlin/README.md

 ## Building

-Kotlin Multiplatform projects are in [Alpha](https://kotlinlang.org/docs/reference/evolution/components-stability.html).
-The CRT interfaces are subject to change.
+CRT interfaces are subject to change.

 ### Linux/Unix
 Install some version of libcrypto on which s2n depends.
 See the [s2n](https://github.com/awslabs/s2n) documentation.